dickinson-comp491-fall2023/comp491-fa2023-web/hw/HW6-tech-spikes-prep.md

 hours for each individual student, although some parts can be completed in teams.
 As usual, log activity using your Slack live log.

+Students pursuing a research or honors project *do* complete this assignment.
+Please consult with the instructor to determine appropriate content for the tech spike in your research project.

 ## Introduction

 In agile software development a *spike* is a small side-project done